budak7273/Woodcutter/README.md

 ### Woodworking

-(crafting that sometimes gives you better resource cost)
+(crafting that sometimes gives you a better resource cost)

 - Log -> Composter
 - Planks -> Button